3PU/2nd-paw/README.md

 of the bottom-margin I uses.
 The way I solved this problem was to create two different footers, one relative and one fixed.
 The relative footer is used on the index page and the relative footer is used on all other pages.

-The second challenge was the actual background image on the index page.
-For some reason, when testing the website on phones specifically, none of the phones used did scale the image, leaving it in its original size.
-To solve this, I created a smaller version that replaces the larger image on screen sizes below 768px.
+The second challenge was the actual background image on the index page when viewed on mobile phones.
+Everything looked good in the developer tools and online responsive testing tools, but for some reason, when testing the website on phones specifically, none of the phones used did scale the image, leaving it in its original size.
+To solve this, I created a smaller version that replaces the larger image on screen sizes below 768px using a media query.

 <br/>